brightzheng100/platform-automation-pipelines/README.md

 **S3 Blobstore (Required in air-gapped environment)**

 S3 blobstore is required in air-gapped environment to host a lot of things like artifacts.
-And it's an ideal place to host the `pcf-automation-image` if Docker Registry is not available.
+And it's an ideal place to host the `platform-automation-image` if Docker Registry is not available.

 **Docker Registry (Optional)**

 Docker Registry is optional.
-It makes sense only when you want to host the `pcf-automation-image` or other custom Concourse resource types which are typically Dockerized.
+It makes sense only when you want to host the `platform-automation-image` or other custom Concourse resource types which are typically Dockerized.

 **Some Client-side Tools**